Data: Validation

 The values of the warning levels are set on the calculation and output page, but they are used only for data validation.
 They are not used by OrcaWave during the calculation.

-If you select to perform validation of panel arrangement, then the following warning levels become active.
+If you select to perform validation of panel arrangement, then the following warning levels also become active:

 Required memory estimate